MidoriYakumo/what_the_fuck_is/Readme.md

 what (1ast)          - display binary identification strings what (1p)            - identify SCCS files (DEVELOPMENT)
 ```
-ok, I see, so what is display? binary? file? ...
+ok, I see, so what is display? binary? strings? ...

-By running `./what_the_fuck_is what` ~~you can get all your answer~~, you get a fully expanded answer like this:
+By running `./what_the_fuck_is what` ~~you can get all your answer~~, with a fully expanded response like this:

 ```
 > ./what_the_fuck_is what